fortefairy/dorian-explorer/_essay/11-chapter-xi..md

-title of Formosus, and whose tiara, valued at two hundred thousand florins, was bought at the price of a terrible sin; Gian Maria Visconti, who used hounds to chase living men and whose murdered body was covered with roses by a harlot who had loved him; the Borgia on his white horse, with Fratricide riding beside him and his mantle stained with the blood of Perotto; Pietro Riario, the young Cardinal Archbishop of Florence, child and minion of Sixtus IV., whose beauty was equalled only by his debauchery, and who received Leonora of Aragon in a pavilion of white and crimson silk, filled with nymphs and centaurs, and gilded a boy that he might serve at the feast as Ganymede or Hylas; Ezzelin, whose melancholy could be cured only by the spectacle of death, and who had a passion for red blood, as other men have for red wine—the son of the Fiend, as was reported, and one who had cheated his father at dice when gambling with him for his own soul; Giambattista Cibo, who in mockery took the name of Innocent and into whose torpid veins the blood of three lads was infused by a Jewish doctor; Sigismondo Malatesta, the lover of Isotta and the lord of Rimini, whose effigy was burned at Rome as the enemy of God and man, who strangled Polyssena with a napkin, and gave poison to Ginevra d’Este in a cup of emerald, and in honour of a shameful passion built a pagan church for Christian worship;
+title of Formosus, and whose tiara, valued at two hundred thousand florins, was bought at the price of a terrible sin; Gian Maria Visconti, who used hounds to chase living men and whose murdered body was covered with roses by a harlot who had loved him;{% include essay/feature/aside.html aside-type="allusion" text="<a href='/items/dor108.html'>Filippo Maria Visconti</a> and <a href='/items/dor110.html'>Gian Maria Visconti</a> were brothers, both of whom were known to be cruel and violent. <a href='/items/dor109.html'>Pope Paul II</a> was known to hold particularly lavish ceremonies and was believed to be corrupt."%}  the Borgia on his white horse, with Fratricide riding beside him and his mantle stained with the blood of Perotto; Pietro Riario, the young Cardinal Archbishop of Florence, child and minion of Sixtus IV., whose beauty was equalled only by his debauchery, and who received Leonora of Aragon in a pavilion of white and crimson silk, filled with nymphs and centaurs, and gilded a boy that he might serve at the feast as Ganymede or Hylas;{% include essay/feature/aside.html aside-type="allusion" text="Wilde alludes to several controversial figures within the Catholic Church here.
+First, he references the Borgia family again, specifically Cesare Borgia who murdered his sister <a href='/items/dor085c.html'>Lucrezia's</a> lover, Perotto.
+Next he describes <a href='/items/dor111.html'>Pietro Riario,</a> and his father, <a href='/items/dor112.html'>Pope Sixtus IV</a>, who were both viewed as corrupt and held a banquet for <a href='items/dor113.html'>Leonora of Aragon</a>.
+Finally, <a href='items/dor121.html'>Ganymede</a> and <a href='items/dor122.html'>Hylas</a> were both young male figures within Greek Mythology known for their beauty.
+Ganymede was the companion to Zeus and Hylas the companion to Heracles"%} Ezzelin, whose melancholy could be cured only by the spectacle of death, and who had a passion for red blood, as other men have for red wine—the son of the Fiend, as was reported, and one who had cheated his father at dice when gambling with him for his own soul; Giambattista Cibo, who in mockery took the name of Innocent and into whose torpid veins the blood of three lads was infused by a Jewish doctor;{% include essay/feature/aside.html aside-type="allusion" text="<a href='items/dor122.html'>Ezzelino</a> was a real Italian feudal lord who was written about in Dante's Inferno. <a href='items/dor122.html'>Pope Innocent VIII</a> is another 'bad pope' that Wilde references who had ties to the occult.
+Oscar Wilde wrote about his fascination with 'bad popes' in his essay, <a href='items/dor123.html'>The Soul of Man Under Socialism.</a>"%} Sigismondo Malatesta, the lover of Isotta and the lord of Rimini, whose effigy was burned at Rome as the enemy of God and man, who strangled Polyssena with a napkin, and gave poison to Ginevra d’Este in a cup of emerald, and in honour of a shameful passion built a pagan church for Christian worship;